Auro-jyoti/netflix-gpt/README.md

  - Fetch Movies from TMDB
  - BugFix: Sign up user displayName and profile picture update
  - BugFix: if the user is not logged in Redirect /browse to Login Page and vice-versa.
+ - unsubscribed to the onAuthStateChanged callback
+ - Add hardcoded values to the constant files.

 ## Features: